 If our existing stockholders or optionholders sell, or indicate an intention to sell, substantial amounts of our common stock in the public market after the lock-up and legal restrictions on resale discussed in this prospectus lapse, the price of our common stock could decline.
 The perception in the market that these sales may occur could also cause the price of our common stock to decline.
-Based on shares of common stock outstanding as of March 31, 2016, upon the completion of this offering, we will have outstanding a total of shares of common stock.
+Based on shares of common stock outstanding as of December 31, 2015, upon the completion of this offering, we will have outstanding a total of shares of common stock, assuming no exercise of the underwriters' option to purchase additional shares of common stock.
 Of these shares, the shares of common stock sold by us in this offering, plus any shares sold upon exercise of the underwriters' option to purchase additional shares of common stock, will be freely tradable without restriction, unless held by our affiliates, in the public market immediately following this offering.